-The goal of Section A is to identify ecological flow criteria-expressed as quantifiable metrics-that must be maintained to support the five functional flow components of a healthy stream ecosystem in California (Figure 2.1).
-These ecological flow criteria-which correspond to flow metrics describing the magnitude, timing, duration, frequency, and/or rate-of-change of flow-are based on expected values of these metrics occurring in the absence of human activities (see Table 1.2 for an overview of the functional flow metrics).
-The predicted values of functional flow metrics are obtained from an existing statewide database.
-Once the ranges for these metrics have been identified, the user evaluates whether the range of natural flow metrics for a functional flow component may fail to support ecosystem functions due to the alteration of physical, biological or water quality factors.
-The outcome of that analysis determines whether the user compiles the ecological flow criteria for the five flow components derived from Section A and proceeds to Section C to develop environmental flow recommendations, or proceeds to Section B to develop ecological flow criteria for the subset of functional flow components for which natural flows are unlikely to support essential ecosystem functions.
+The goal of Section A is to identify ecological flow criteria-expressed as metrics describing the magnitude, timing, duration, frequency, and/or rate-of-change for five functional flow components-that must be maintained to support healthy stream ecosystems in California (Figure 2.1).
+These ecological flow criteria are based on functional flow metric values expected to occur in the absence of existing and historic human activities (see Table 1.1 for an overview of the functional flow metrics).
+The predicted, natural values of functional flow metrics can be obtained from the California Natural Flows Database for locations of interest in any stream or river in the state.
+Stakeholders-referred to as "the user" hereafter-then evaluate whether the range of natural values for each functional flow component may fail to support ecosystem functions due to the alteration of physical, biological, or water quality factors.
+The outcome of that analysis determines whether the user selects ecological flow criteria for the five flow components based on predicted natural flows and proceeds to Section C to develop environmental flow recommendations, or proceeds to Section B to develop ecological flow criteria for the subset of functional flow components for which natural flows are unlikely to support essential ecosystem functions.

 Figure 2.1.
-Steps in Section A of the California Environmental Flows Framework
+Steps in Section A of the California Environmental Flows Framework.

 Section A has four steps (Figure 2.1).
-In Step 1, the user defines the study area and locations of interest (LOIs) for establishing flow criteria, determines ecological management goals, and identifies the specific ecosystem functions that must be supported by ecological flow criteria to satisfy those goals.
-In Step 2, the user characterizes natural functional flows at their LOIs by obtaining predictions of the natural ranges of flow metrics from the California Natural Flows Database.
-In Step 3, the user evaluates whether there are any physical, biological, or water quality factors that may limit the ability of natural functional flows to support ecosystem functions and thus require additional consideration.
-In Step 4, the user selects ecological flow criteria for the functional flow components that do not require additional consideration.
-If non-flow factors have the potential to limit the effectiveness of the natural range of flow metrics to support ecosystem functions for any flow component, further analysis is required in Section B to define ecological flow criteria for these focal flow components.
-Figure 2.2 provides a visual overview that illustrates what types of information are gathered and how the information is linked for each of these steps.
+In Step 1, the user defines the study area and locations of interest (LOIs) for establishing flow criteria, specifies ecological management goals, and identifies the specific ecosystem functions that must be supported by ecological flow criteria to satisfy those goals.
+In Step 2, the user characterizes natural functional flows at their LOIs by obtaining predictions of the natural ranges of flow metrics from the California Natural Flows Database or locally calibrated hydrologic model.
+In Step 3, the user evaluates whether there are any physical, biological, or water quality factors that may limit the ability of natural functional flows to support ecosystem functions.
+If non-flow factors may limit the effectiveness of the natural range of flow metrics to support ecosystem functions for any flow component, further analysis is required in Section B to define ecological flow criteria based on the predicted natural flow ranges for the functional flow components that do not require additional consideration.
+A sample worksheet is provided in Figure 2.2 to illustrate what types of information are gathered in Section A and how the information is linked in each step.